ultimate271/notes/sanderson/mistbornTFE02.07.md

 Clubs, it’s understood that he’ll provide you with a base of operations and a team of Smokers competent enough to keep you hidden at all times.”

+#### Vin burns the unknown metal from earlier and almost shoots a nail into herself
 Vin nodded.
 However, she was more interested in copper’s ability to protect her emotions.
 She would need to locate enough of it to keep it burning all the time.